Everything You Need to Know About Tasmania: 14 Questions Answered

 Q: Is it true the weather changes four times a day?

-Yes.
-This is not an exaggeration.
-I've worn sunscreen and a rain jacket within the same hour at Cradle Mountain.
+Yes, and it's no exaggeration.
+Sunscreen and a rain jacket can both earn their keep within the same hour at Cradle Mountain.
 Always carry layers and a waterproof — even in February.
-The west coast is wetter than the east.
-Mountain areas can see snow any month.
+The west coast runs wetter than the east.
+Mountain areas can see snow in any month.

 What to See & Do